tinhan/ParkingGarage/README.md

     ------------------------------------
     This is a Car parked in Lane Number  0,Spot Number 0 Level 1 with Vehicle Number 5567 from Bangkok
     ------------------------------------
-    Vehicle Number 1234 from Bangkok stop in parking
+    Vehicle Number 1234 from Bangkok stoped in parking
     ------------------------------------------
     Spot freed from  Level 1 and exited  5567 of Bangkok Available Spots in the current level :2